JBShooster/document_tagger/README.md

 Script1.py shows the metadata for the first index of 'pg_sample_texts.py' but for some reason, most of the information is missing for the second index.
 Wonder why...

-Perhaps because the information is not labeled in the sample texts.